 Your copy of the report

-When you save a copy of the report, you create a live connection to the dataset, and you can open the report creation experience with the full dataset available.
+When you save a copy of the report, you create a live connection to the semantic model, and you can open the report creation experience with the full semantic model available.

-You haven't made a copy of the dataset.
-The dataset still resides in its original location.
-You can use all tables and measures in the dataset in your own report.
-Row-level security (RLS) restrictions on the dataset are in effect, so you only see data you have permissions to see based on your RLS role.
+You haven't made a copy of the semantic model.
+The semantic model still resides in its original location.
+You can use all tables and measures in the semantic model in your own report.
+Row-level security (RLS) restrictions on the semantic model are in effect, so you only see data you have permissions to see based on your RLS role.

-When you have a report in one workspace based on a dataset in another workspace, you may need to know more about the dataset it's based on.
+When you have a report in one workspace based on a semantic model in another workspace, you may need to know more about the semantic model it's based on.

 In the report, select More options > See related content.

 The Related content dialog box shows all related items.
-In this list, the dataset looks like any other.
-You can't tell it resides in a different workspace.
-This issue is known.
+In this list, the semantic model looks like any other.
+There is no indication of where the semantic model resides.